Coach Training for Corporate Leaders and HR Professionals

 - Level Two Program: Certified Manager Coach Training

-This program consists of 60 hours of ICF-Accredited Coach Specific Training spread over three months, two and a half days a month.
-Spreading out the sessions over a few months allows the participants to complete more meaningful class assignments and practice coaching between sessions.
-With successful completion of the more rigorous Level Two Certified Manager Coach Training program, participants will earn our Certified Management Coach (CMC) credential.
-Also, the program has been designed to deliver all the Training requirements for the ICF’s ACC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
+This program consists of six days of ICF-Accredited Coach Specific Training spread over two months.
+Spreading out the sessions over a couple of months allows the participants to complete more meaningful class assignments and practice coaching between sessions.
+With the successful completion of the more rigorous Level Two Certified Manager Coach Training program, participants will earn our Certified Manager Coach (CMC) credential.
+Individual Mentor Coaching or Group Mentor Coaching can be added in if desired.

 - Level Three Program: Professional Certified Coach Training

 The most rigorous and comprehensive program is our Level Three Professional Certified Coach Training.
-This ICF-Accredited Program satisfies all the Training requirements for ICF’s PCC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
-This program consists of 125 hours of ICF-Accredited Coach Specific Training spread over five months, three days a month.
+This ICF-Accredited Program satisfies all the Training requirements for ICF’s ACC level of certification plus 7.5 hours of Group Mentor Coaching.
+This program consists of 69.5 hours of ICF-Accredited Coach Specific Training spread over one intensive session, two months or three months, depending on participant availability.
 Class assignments and practice coaching are expected to be completed between sessions.
-The final three days incorporates a thorough review of a sample ICF written test (which is assigned and completed by the students before the last class), and extensive supervised practice coaching is conducted.
+The final three days incorporate a thorough written exam similar to the ICF’s and extensive supervised practice coaching with volunteers is conducted.